-In addition, a departmental defense form (available on the Graduate Curriculum Canvas site) should be sent via conditions must be noted on this form before it is sent out to the committee members for their signatures.
-Int: any
+In addition, a departmental defense form (available on the Graduate Curriculum Canvas site) should be sent via DocuSign to all members of the committee, then provided to the Graduate Program Coordinator.
+Important: any conditions must be noted on this form before it is sent out to the committee members for their signatures.

-4. Submitting the Dissertation
+4. Submitting the Decision

 The final version of the dissertation that is approved by the supervisory committee must be submitted electronically to the university manuscript clearance advisor in the Graduate School within sixty days of the defense date or the student must be reexamined.
 A manuscript processing fee is charged.
 Please see Manuscript Clearance on the Graduate School website (under "Thesis, Treatise, Dissertation") for deadlines and information on the submission process.

 The Graduate School Clearance Advisor leads workshops that cover ETD manuscript formatting, important deadlines for manuscript clearance, required forms and student questions.
-Students are strongly recommended to attend one of these workshops as they begin to work in earnest on the dissertation.
+Students are urged to attend one of these workshops as they begin to work in earnest on the dissertation.